 Aquarium Lights on Timer

 Should you keep the lights on or lights off while you are gone?
 I recommend using a timer for your aquarium lights.
-You can get one from Amazon for just few bucks.
+You can get one from Amazon for just a few bucks.

-If you can’t get a timer, it is better to leave the lights off, than keeping the lights on 24/7.
+If you can’t get a timer, it is better to leave the lights off, than keep the lights on 24/7.
 Though, make sure that the aquarium is not blacked out completely.
 Some sort of natural light is still needed, especially if you have plants with your guppies.